Azure/communication-ui-library/docs/references/quick-code-reviews.md

 As an author, you should

 - Add two [assignees](https://docs.github.com/en/issues/tracking-your-work-with-issues/assigning-issues-and-pull-requests-to-other-github-users) for your PRs.
+  - To clearly signal the responsible reviewers, it is best to assign exactly two reviewers (for the two required approvals).
-- Assign new folks if the number of assignees falls below 2 and you still need two approvals.
+- Assign new folks if the number of assignees falls below two and you still need two approvals.
 - Feel empowered to ping assignees if you do not have reviews in a reasonable amount of time.
   It is their responsibility to give you timely reviews (see point below about assignee load-shedding).

-As an asignee, you should:
+As an assignee, you should:

 - Review assigned PRs timely.
 It is safe to say that reviewing assigned PRs should be prioritized over writing new PRs.
 - Load-shed if you have too many reviews assigned to you.
 Tell the PR author you don't have bandwidth / context / confidence for reviewing the PR and unassign yourself.